MIRIAM’S GERMAN LANGUAGE COURSE – BLOG FROM AUSTRIA

 We went to Austria, started with the training and the German courses and I tried the best I could.
 But it quickly dawned on me that I would not be able to do it alone.
 I got help from everything and everyone – Team Leaders, roomies, instructors, dictionaries, google – you name it!
 And after 5 weeks of training, I passed the exams – also the German exam !!

 We waved goodbye to everyone from the course and headed out to our destinations.
 I got to work in a small, local, Austrian ski school in Lofer.
 When we arrived we met our boss and he spoke not just German, not just Austrian, but Austrian with dialect !!
 Today I dare say that I did not understand a word of what he said.
 During the first week, I met my colleagues and the majority were Germans and local Austrians – they refused to speak English.
 So there was no way around the German language.

 As the season went on, things went better and better with the German, even though I (still) can not find my way around der, das, die, dem, den, des, and sometimes I was corrected by the ski school kids after they had looked at me with a wondering look for a while.

 After 5 months in Austria, unforgettable memories and friends for life, I returned to Denmark, and despite the fact that my German was far from fluent – I still got a job as a German tourist guide.

-After 3 seasons I have now come home again.
-I speak fluent German, faced lessons with my German, Austrian and Dutch friends from the season, give German homework help to high school students and am still a tourist guide in Copenhagen.
-What was the biggest ‘but’ of taking a season in Austria has become the biggest gift I could get.
+After 3 seasons I have now come back home again.
+I speak fluent German, facetime with my German, Austrian and Dutch friends from the season, give German study-help to high school students and am still a tourist guide in Copenhagen.
+What was the biggest ‘but’ of doing a season in Austria has become the biggest gift I could get.
 You do not need to be able to discuss politics, economics and climate change in German.
 You’re just talking about skiing.
-The rest will probably come 😊
+The rest will come 😊